 Mentoring for Effective Teaching

+The Australian award-winning Mentoring for Effective Teaching (MET) program (Office of Learning and Teaching, 2013) develops mentoring skills for advancing early-career teachers' practices with an emphasis on student differentiated learning.
 Teacher education is a partnership between universities and schools.
-Teacher education programs consist of university studies and field experiences or practicums.
-The university component provides preservice teachers with theoretical and practical knowledge for teaching while practicum gives preservice teachers an opportunity to apply this learning in the classroom context.
-Hence, the role of the mentor teacher (cooperating classroom teacher) is pivotal in the preservice teacher's development.
-The mentor’s role cannot be haphazard but needs to be planned and purposeful to maximise the development of the preservice teacher.
+Hence, the role of the mentor teacher (cooperating classroom teacher) is pivotal to the early-career teacher's development.
+The mentor’s role cannot be haphazard but needs to be planned and purposeful to maximise the development of our future teachers.